Requirements for Application

 The application process for the Master’s Program is the same for all Full-Time, Part-Time, Extended Evening, and Advanced Standing Program students.
 Qualified University of Chicago college students who wish to pursue a joint AM degree in social work at SSA should consult with the AB/AM adviser in the College and with the Director of Admissions at SSA early in their second year.

-Please note that SSA only admits students for the Autumn Quarter with the exception of students starting the Advanced Standing Master's Program, which starts in the summer.
-SSA does not defer admission.
+Please note that our programs all start in the Autumn Quarter with the exception of the Advanced Standing Master's Program, which starts in the summer.

 The Council on Social Work Education (CSWE) and SSA's criteria for admission to the Master's Program must include an earned baccalaureate degree from a college or university accredited by a recognized regional accrediting association.
 Baccalaureate social work graduates entering master's social work programs are not to repeat what has been achieved in their baccalaureate social work programs.
 We require an undergraduate degree in social work (BSW) only if you are applying to the Advanced Standing Master's Program.
 ALL applicants must have completed at least one course in each of the following tracks:

 Humanities (examples: fine arts, history, languages, literature, music, philosophy, or religion);